Tommy Paul (tennis): 2023: Major semifinal, win over world No. 1

-2024: ATP 1000 semifinals, American No. 1, Olympic bronze
+2024: American No. 1, Olympic bronze

 He reached his fourth ATP career final and won his second title at the 2024 Dallas Open defeating Taro Daniel, eight seed Dominik Koepfer, third seed Ben Shelton, and Marcos Giron.
 He reached back-to-back finals at the 2024 Delray Beach Open defeating second seed Frances Tiafoe.

 Having never been past the fourth round at the Indian Wells Open, he reached the semifinals at this tournament for the first time and only the second in his career at this level, with wins over fellow American Alex Michelsen, 14th seed Ugo Humbert, lucky loser Luca Nardi and ninth seed Casper Ruud.
 At the 2024 Miami Open he lost in the second round to wild card Martin Damm Jr. after retiring with an injury, having received a bye at the tournament.

-At the next ATP 1000, the Italian Open, he reached the semifinals for the first time at this tournament, having never advanced past the second round previously.
+At the next Masters, the Italian Open, he reached the semifinals for the first time at this tournament, having never advanced past the second round previously.
 He defeated Aslan Karatsev, Dominik Koepfer, second seed and defending champion and world No. 4 Daniil Medvedev, for his first Top 20 win on clay.
 It was also the first time multiple American players (with Taylor Fritz) reached the quarterfinals in singles in Rome since 2008.
 He reached his first Masters clay semifinal defeating seventh seed and world No. 9 Hubert Hurkacz, recording his second consecutive top 10 win for the first time in an ATP event and his 150th career win.

 Seeded fifth, he reached his sixth ATP career final at the 2024 Queen's Club Championships, and second on grass with wins over Sebastián Báez, Alejandro Tabilo, Jack Draper and Sebastian Korda.
 He lifted his third title and first at the ATP 500 level, defeating Lorenzo Musetti in straight sets in the final.
 As a result he became the American No. 1 ahead of Fritz in the rankings, equalling his career-high of world No. 12 on June 24, 2024.

 Seeded third, he reached the Paris Olympics semifinals with Taylor Fritz, and won the bronze medal defeating the duo from Czechia, Tomáš Macháč and Adam Pavlásek.